Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Applications of cor:ggpqwe

 Nevertheless, by a result of Roman'kov~\cite[Cor.~3.2]{RomankovNilpotent2016}, it is in general undecidable for a torsion-free nilpotent group of nilpotent of class two and higher whether an input word in a generating set represents a commutator in the group.
 Since `being a commutator' is clearly expressible as a quadratic equation, the satisfiability of such is also undecidable.

-\begin{remark} As a final remark in this subsection let us note that the class of strongly polycyclic groups with unique roots is strictly larger than the class of finitely generated torsion-free nilpotent groups.
-To see this, consider the semi-direct product $(\Z\times \Z)\rtimes \Z$ where the outer group $\Z$ acts on $\Z\times \Z$ via multiplication with the matrix $\vdmatrix2111$. $\diamond$ \end{remark}
+\begin{rem} As a final remark in this subsection let us note that the class of strongly polycyclic groups with unique roots is strictly larger than the class of finitely generated torsion-free nilpotent groups.
+To see this, consider the semi-direct product $(\Z\times \Z)\rtimes \Z$ where the outer group $\Z$ acts on $\Z\times \Z$ via multiplication with the matrix $\vdmatrix2111$. $\diamond$ \end{rem}